SammySteiner/sammysteiner.github.io/source/_posts/2017-07-02-dynamic-forms-in-react.markdown

 ## Conclusion

 This is a lot to wrap your head around, controlled inputs, preventing a lot of default actions, completely sidestepping the DOM!
 I know, it's a lot.
 But it's about to get crazier.
 In part two, we'll discuss how to give the user the ability to dynamically add inputs in this controlled system.
-Stay tuned for part II
+Stay tuned for [Part II](https://sammysteiner.github.io/blog/2017/07/05/dynamic-forms-in-react-part-2/).